adamaltmejd/cv/cv.md

 2011
 :   __Stureakademin__

-    Course arranged by Timbro (Swedish think-tank) in writing, ideology, public opinion and policy-making.
+    Course arranged by [Timbro](http://timbro.se/en) in writing, ideology, public opinion and policy-making.
 Awarded scholarship for best final essay, to participate in a course arranged by the Institute for Humane Studies in Washington DC.

 ## Skills and Interests